Huyen-DevOps/Terraform/Project-Tasks.md

   - [ ] An Internet Gateway for public subnets.
   - [ ] Route tables for public and private subnets.
   - [ ] Proper route table associations.
+  - [ ] NAT instance for private subnets.

 ## 3. ALB Module
 - [ ] Create a `modules/alb` directory.
 - [ ] Deploy an Application Load Balancer (ALB) in public subnets.
 - [ ] Configure ALB to forward traffic to EC2 instances.
+- [ ] Configure health checks for the target group.
+- [ ] Create and attach Security Groups for ALB and EC2.

 ## 4. EC2 Module
 - [ ] Create a `modules/ec2` directory.
-- [ ] Deploy 2 EC2 instances in private subnets.
+- [ ] Deploy 2 EC2 instances in private subnets using a Launch Template and Auto Scaling Group.
-- [ ] Use Amazon Linux AMI and install a web server (nginx or apache).
+- [ ] Use Amazon Linux AMI and install a web server (nginx).
-- [ ] Optionally configure an Auto Scaling Group.
+- [ ] Ensure EC2 Security Group allows traffic from ALB Security Group.

 ## 5. RDS Module
 - [ ] Create a `modules/rds` directory.
 - [ ] Deploy an RDS MySQL database in private subnets.
-- [ ] Ensure only EC2 instances can access the database.
+- [ ] Ensure only EC2 instances can access the database (via Security Group).

 ## 6. Variables
 - [ ] Define variables in `variables.tf` for: